 |Denver Nuggets||2003 - 2011|

-Anthony was extremely influential from his very first, and eventually only, year, making a mark on the team and leading them to a 30-5 record.
-In 2003, he led the team to their first ever NCAA title and was named the Most Outstanding Player of the NCAA Final Four stage as well as the MVP of the East Regional Finals in the NCAA tournament.
+In 2003, he committed to play college basketball for Syracuse.
+That year, he led the team to their first-ever NCAA title and was named the Most Outstanding Player of the NCAA Final Four stage as well as the MVP of the East Regional Finals in the NCAA tournament.

-Picked at third place overall, Anthony began his NBA career with the Denver Nuggets.
+Picked third place overall, during the 2003 Draft, Anthony began his NBA career with the Denver Nuggets.
 Although touted to be a probable first pick in the Draft, Anthony went third behind second pick Darko Milicic as well as the first pick, LeBron James.

-Anthony led the team to become a playoff contender and a team that had finished the last season with a 17-65 win-loss record, this time ended with a 43-39 record, qualifying as the 8th seed for the post season.
-Anthony, since David Robinson’s run with the San Antonio Spurs, became the first rookie to lead his team into the playoffs.
+Anthony led the team to become a playoff contender and a team that had finished the last season with a 17-65 win-loss record, this time ending with a 43-39 record, qualifying as the 8th seed for the postseason.
+Anthony, since David Robinson’s run with the Spurs, became the first rookie to lead his team into the playoffs.

-He led the Nuggets to a 49-33 record and to a second year playoff run in succession.
+He led the Nuggets to a 49-33 record and a second-year playoff run in succession.
 In 2005-06, Anthony averaged 26.5 points per game with 4.9 rebounds and 2.7 assists per game.
-He was 8th in the NBA in terms of scoring and this was the highest that a player from the Denver Nuggets had finished since Michael Adam’s 6th place in 1990-91.
+He was 8th in the NBA in terms of scoring and this was the highest that a player from the Nuggets had finished since Michael Adam’s 6th place in 1990-91.

-Anthony was named as the NBA player of the Month for March 2006 and also got to 5,000 career points faster than everyone but LeBron James.
+Anthony was named the NBA Player of the Month for March 2006 and also got to 5,000 career points faster than everyone but James.
 Named to the All-NBA third team for the season, Anthony led the Nuggets to third place in the standings, to win the Northwest Division for the first time in his career.